AI technology can help us all live better lives, as long as we learn to stop treating it like it’s human

 Your phone has it, your car might have it, Google has it.
 But what is Artificial Intelligence?
 And should we be concerned about how it’s being developed?
 AI is a catch-all term for when technology simulates brain function by doing some of the things a human brain can do, such as solving problems and learning autonomously, using language to explain itself, guessing at others’ reasoning (‘theory of mind’) and learning from its mistakes.

 AI is becoming a huge part of our lives both at home and in work.
 It is being developed in robots that assist the armed forces; it is inside social robots that play with our children; and it’s in features that we use daily as part of our jobs.
 And that’s only going to increase in the future.
-Just this month, Pepper, a Japanese AI robot, gave evidence in parliament about how culturally aware robots can remove the strain on the NHS by providing care and comfort to elderly people.
+In October 2018, Pepper, a Japanese AI robot, gave evidence in parliament about how culturally-aware robots can remove the strain on the NHS by providing care and comfort to elderly people.
 Increased use of AI is not a problem in itself, but what is an issue is how we can be exploited by responding emotionally to AI and the potentially sinister motives behind the companies that are using it.

 AI and work